UTC Undergraduate Research Work-Study program

 - How It Works

 The Undergraduate Research Work-Study program focuses on intensive, hands-on research work experience, and career training preparation.
 Students interested in gaining a competitive advantage for graduate school, medical school, and professional careers are encouraged to apply.
-Under the direction of faculty mentors and program administrators, student scholars complete a research project, participate in work and research training , and build skills for future professional endeavors.
+Under the direction of faculty mentors and program administrators, student scholars complete a research project, participate in work and research training, and build skills for future professional endeavors.
 Students across all disciplines are encouraged to apply.
 Students with a strong desire to pursue research centered careers at the doctoral level are strongly encouraged to apply.
-Students without prior research experience, first-generation college students, and students from underrepresented and underserved populations are strongly encouraged to apply.

 - Eligibility

-This program is open to students who hold an FWS award OR an Academic Service Scholars Program award and will be enrolled for the 2024-2025 academic year.
+This program is open to students who hold an FWS award OR an Academic Service Scholars Program award and will be enrolled for the 2025-2026 academic year (Fall 2025, Spring 2026).
 In addition, applicants must meet the following minimum eligibility criteria:

 Federal Work Study Award Applicants: